Can I Go to Jail Over Credit Card Debt?

 Even though you can’t be charged with a criminal act for not paying your debts, debt collectors can take you to civil court and get a judgment in their favor.
 This judgment means that you must pay your debt as agreed or have your wages garnished until it’s paid.

-Here’s where things can get messy – especially depending on where you live and how litigious your creditor may be.
+Here’s where things can get messy – especially depending on the state that you live in and how litigious your creditor may be.
 If you miss a payment or fail to follow the steps outlined in the judgment, you could be held in contempt of court, which potentially could end with you being sent to jail.
 Following arrest, you would remain in jail until you can post bond, which is often the same amount as the judgment against you.

 Read more: Why You Can't Afford to Ignore Unpaid Debts